grahamwwilson/QNrandom/README.md

 ## QNrandom

-python code for KU QuarkNet workshop 2020
+python code on modeling using stochastic methods for KU QuarkNet workshop 2020

 ### Modification notes